tpoluol/stats-component/readme.md

-# **Profile card component - Solution**
+# **Stats preview card component - Solution**

-This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ)
+This is a solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62)

 <br>